Adimserious/Afrogspot/README.md

 Given that a large number of users might access the site via mobile, the design is fully responsive. collapsible menus (as shown in the navigation bar) are utilized effectively for different screen sizes.
 Product images opens in a separate window when clicked and buttons are touch-friendly, with appropriate spacing for easy interaction on mobile devices.

 8. Interactive and Engaging Footer
-Social Media Integration: The footer includes social media links and a subscription option, which is great for building a community and keeping users informed. icons for Facebook, Instagram, Tiktok, WhatsApp, platforms where many African businesses thrive are present.
+Social Media Integration: The footer includes social media links and a subscription option, which is great for building a community and keeping users informed. icons for Facebook, Youtube, Instagram, Tiktok, WhatsApp, platforms where many African businesses thrive are present.

 Newsletter Signup: A simple call-to-action for subscribing to the newsletter keeps users connected and engaged.